-Ms. Miller's experience as an executive with international, public and private corporate experience as well as her extensive knowledge of technology and specifically cybersecurity, provides our Board of Directors with a unique perspective on important issues impacting the Company.
-Her leadership experience and technical expertise makes her highly qualified to serve as a member of our Nominating and Corporate Governance Committee and our Audit Committee.
+Ms. Parikh's experience as an executive with a global professional services firm and her extensive finance, management, and business strategy expertise make her highly qualified to serve as a member of our Board of Directors and our Audit Committee.